 Chromium 6 In Virginia Beach Drinking Water

 Chromium 6 is a highly toxic metal that, while monitored, is not regulated by the EPA.
 Virginia Beach’s tap water quality recently averaged 71 parts per trillion for chromium 6.
-Average levels in VA Beach's water are 3.5 times higher than the concentration determined to have a negligible impact on cancer risk.
+For a bit of perspective, Virginia Beach drinking water is 3.5 times higher than the concentration determined to have a negligible impact on cancer risk.